 Approval voting methods break free from the rigid criterion of single-choice voting while still benefiting from a similar simple voting system.
 The candidate election approval process gives voters more freedom to express their votes and their preferred choice of legislators, laws, or candidates.
 Preferences approval voting translates to a better gauge of candidate support.
-However, some critics (particularly those advocating for a ranked choice voting system) argue that approval voting may be reduced to a numbers game.
-And it may skew results towards non-majority candidates, electing officials that don’t necessarily represent the majority of voters.
+However, some critics (particularly those advocating for a ranked choice voting system) argue that approval voting may be reduced to a numbers game and strategy.
+And it may skew results towards non-majority candidates, electing officials that don’t necessarily represent the majority of voters

 Let’s take a deeper look into the pros and cons of approval voting.

 Approval voting lets voters have more choice and be more expressive since they’re allowed to vote for all the candidates they support by marking them on the ballot.
-Approval voting satisfies voter preferences and removes vote splitting almost entirely, virtually eliminating any spoilers.
+Approval voting satisfies voter preferences and removes vote splitting almost entirely, virtually eliminating any spoilers in the election.